 Living in a car-obsessed culture, how can I not feature some cool rides?

 Yes, that includes the wonderful public bus.
-When I lived abroad for 5 years in Asia and India, with a side trip to Europe, I travelled by public transport, taxis and rickshaws – it was wonderful!
-Even jumping onto the backs of trucks jammed with people and livestock was a blast!
+When I lived abroad for 6 years in Asia and India, with a side trip to Europe, I travelled by public transport, taxis and rickshaws – it was wonderful!
+Even jumping onto the backs of trucks jammed with people and livestock in SE Asia was a blast!

 Now, I live in car country (York Region) and the bus schedules can be crazy infrequent with poor connections, so I’m back to borrowing my mother’s car or being driven places.